kubernetes/enhancements/keps/sig-node/4960-container-stop-signals/README.md

    - When no stop signal is defined (Stop signal in Status should be SIGTERM)
 - Test that the stop signal is gracefully degraded when stop signal is specified but the container runtime is on a version that doesn't support the implementation
 - Test that the feature is gracefully degraded when stop signal is not supported in Kubelet but is supported in the container runtime
+- Test that Windows Pods can be created with the correct stop signals and that the containers are killed with the respective signals

 ### Graduation Criteria